QuickenLoans/mcp-cache/README.md

 An optional suffix may be provided to salt the cache keys.
 This can be used to invalidate the entire cache between code pushes or other configuration changes.

-Setting a key to null will delete the key rather than setting the value of null.
+Setting a key to `null` will delete the key rather than setting the value to `null`.
 It is not possible to store a `null` value with the predis cacher.

 ```php
 use Predis\Client;